Animals in Islam: Qur'an

 The above verses are seen as portraying dogs positively.
-An alleged hadith which regards black dogs as "evil" has been rejected by majority of Islamic scholars as fabricated.
 Nevertheless, Islamic scholars have tended to regard dogs' saliva as impure; practically, this means anything licked by a dog necessitates washing.
 Many Islamic jurists allowed owning dogs for herding, farming, hunting, or protection, but prohibited ownership for reasons they regarded as "frivolous".

 There is a whole chapter in the Quran named "The Ants".
 As a result, the killing of ants in Sunni Islam is prohibited.
 Within the aforementioned chapter of "The Ant", there is an account of Sulaymaan (Solomon) talking to the eponymous ant as well as birds, most famously the hoopoe.

 The Quran talks about a miraculous She-Camel of God (نَـاقَـة, 'she-camel') that came from stone, in the context of the Prophet Salih, Thamudi people and Al-Hijr.